Good Therapy Australia

 Background

-Before becoming a counsellor, I spent many years working in government and public policy, supporting community wellbeing at a systemic level.
+Before becoming a counsellor, I spent many years in government and public policy, supporting community wellbeing at a systemic level.
 That work gave me a strong foundation in listening, problem-solving, and holding complexity.

 Services